Misfits-Rebels-Outcasts/Nodef/documentation/AutoChaining.md

  # Auto chaining

- Each of the node in the pipeline that requires an input, is by default assumed to be automatically taking the output of the previous node.
+Each of the nodes in the pipeline that requires an input is by default assumed to be automatically taking the output of the previous node.
 For example, below, node 4 can be assumed to be taking the output from node 3.
-When we add a node, this auto chaining behavior can occur automatically.
+When we add a node, this auto-chaining behavior can occur automatically.
 This replicates the behavior of existing digital compositing software of "adding a node to the node graph by first selecting an existing node".

     3. Read media       (input none)  >
     4. Color Correction (input 3)     >